codingburgas/2223-otj-11-project-repo-csharp-NDPeshev19/README.md

-<div align = "center"> <h1 align="center">Blood donation management system</h1></div>
+<div align = "center"> <h1 align="center">Project Catalog Platform</h1></div>

 # About 💻
-This project aims to create a web application that allows users to manage blood donations and patients easier.
-The application has the following features:
+This project aims to create a web platform that allows users to see and browse all of the projects that students at VSCPI have coded up during their years there.
+The application provides the following features:

- - Registration and login of users
+ - User management
- - Management of patients
+ - Content management
- - Management of donations
+ - Flexible api
- - Tablical view of all the data
+ - Responsive design

 # Installation ⚙
 You can start with downloading our project form GitHub by pressing the green clone button